 Looking to score a job as a Product Manager?

-You're going to need an awesome resume.
-This guide is your one-stop-shop for writing a job-winning Product Manager resume using our proven strategies, skills, templates, and examples.
+You're going to need an awesome cover letter.
+This guide is your one-stop-shop for writing a job-winning Product Manager cover letter using our proven strategies, skills, templates, and examples.

 All of the content in this guide is based on data from coaching thousands of job seekers (just like you!) who went on to land offers at the world's best companies.